 Are you interested in a future in health and care?
 Would you like to gain an insight into working in a hospital or care setting?

-The Senior Academy Programmes offers 16-18-year-olds an opportunity to learn about the NHS and social care and the vast array of roles within the sector and routes in.
+The Academy Programmes offers -18-year-olds an opportunity to learn about the NHS and social care and the vast array of roles within the sector and entry routes in.
 Participants have an opportunity to meet a range of health and care professionals ask them questions and gain insight and understanding of the work they do.

-The programmes are delivered virtually via MS Teams and have a range of programmes varying in length from shorter holiday clubs to sessions incorporated into the school day.
-The sessions have a flexible approach and are 4-6 months in duration.
+The programmes are delivered virtually via MS Teams and have a range of programmes varying in length from shorter holiday clubs to weekends and evening sessions.

 You will have a chance to meet a range of health professionals, ask them questions and gain insight and understanding of the work they do.

-This is an amazing chance for you to get inspired and find out how you can become a part of the wider health and care team and enjoy a fantastic and fulfilling career.
+This is a unique opportunity for you to get inspired and find out how you can become a part of the wider health and care team and enjoy a fantastic and fulfilling career.

-When applications are open you will need to register (or login if you already have an account) for an account with the NHS Talent Academy and apply online.
+You will need to register for an account on the NHS talent academy in order to apply.
+When applications are open you will need to login to apply online.
 If you are under 18 you will be asked for your parent/carers consent to register.

-Once you have created your account and applied for the Senior Academy you will then receive confirmation of whether your application has been successful.
-If you have not been successful on this occasion you will be offered feedback to support future applications and advised of alternative opportunities which might be of interest.
+Once you have created your account and applied for the Academy you will then receive confirmation of whether your registration has been successful.
+If all places have been allocated for the academy you are applying for you will be notified.

 Alternatively, if you’re a teacher and require further information, please click to find out more about the Next Generation project in Suffolk and North East Essex.